udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 }
 ```

-But what if the application was written like this instead?
+So what if the application was written like this instead?

 ```python
 import sys, json